brianlturney/Kickstart-ISO-Generator/README.md

 # Description

-This kickstart image generator is an elegant and fast way to create custom ISOs automatically and securely to allow you to auto-install Fedora linux on hypervisors or bare metal.
+This kickstart image generator is an elegant and fast way to create custom ISOs automatically and securely to allow you to auto-install your favorite  Fedora linux (RHEL, CentOS, Rocky, etc) on hypervisors or bare metal.

 Compatible to run on:
 - Rocky Linux